 As discussed further below, one can, of course use narrow band filters with a colour camera but the sensitivity will be less as, for the H-beta and OII spectral lines in the green, only 2 out of 4 pixels will be sensitive and, for the H-alpha line in the red, only 1 out of 4 pixels will be sensitive.

 When CCD cameras are used, their far higher read out noise than that of CMOS cameras means that exposure times of several minutes are preferable and, to prevent ‘star trailing’, autoguiding will be required.
 Using CMOS cameras it is possible to get comparable results by taking many short exposure frames rather than fewer long ones.
 Typical, well aligned, mounts allied to a relatively short focal length refractor will allow exposures of up to 30 seconds without trailing so the additional cost and complexity of autoguiding is not required.
 There is then also less chance of a single subframe being ‘photo bombed’ by a plane or satellite.
-However, if a long series of exposures is taken the image will move across the sensor and the resultant image will need to be cropped down.
-I have mitigated this problem by realigning the image over the sensor every 20 minutes or so.
+However, if a long series of exposures is taken the image will move across the sensor (actually a good thing) and the resultant image will need to be cropped down depending on how well the mount is aligned.
+I have mitigated this problem by, if necessary, realigning the image over the sensor every 20 minutes or so.

 CMOS cameras allow the gain to be adjusted, somewhat analogous to increasing the ISO in a DSLR camera.
 Increasing the gain reduces the ‘well depth’ – the number of electrons that each pixel can hold – but it also reduces the read noise.
 The combination of these two factors determine the dynamic range of the sensor.
 If the read noise reduces as the well depth reduces, the dynamic range does not fall that rapidly.
 There is no one best value.
 Many users aim for a value where each electron corresponds to an increase of 1 in the output of the analogue to digital converter(ADC) – this is termed ‘unity gain’ – a value of -e/ADU of 1 where each additional captured photon increases the output of the ADC by one.